Interactive television standards: OCAP

-The American company CableLabs collaborated with DVB for the creation of a new open standard, which led to the acceptance of MHP as a base for OCAP standard (OpenCable Application Platform), in January of 2002.
+The American company CableLabs collaborated with DVB for the creation of a new open standard, which led to the acceptance of MHP as a base for OCAP standard (OpenCable Application Platform), in January 2002.
 With MHP as its center, OCAP provides a common specification for the middleware layer in the cable systems within the United States.
 Since DVB standards are not used in the United States, OCAP is based on parts that are not DVB-specific, replacing DVB-specific parts with others.
 Originally, OCAP was based on the 1.0.0 version of the MHP standard.

 Later, DVB presented the specification Globally Executable MHP (GEM) to facilitate the use of MHP's elements in other standards.
 OCAP's most recent versions use GEM instead of MHP as their base, but they still refer to some MHP elements that are not included in the GEM specification.

 ACAP (Advanced Common Application Platform)

 ACAP was created by the Advanced Television Systems Committee (ATSC) as a common base for all systems of interactive TV in USA, via cable, terrestrial, or satellite.
 It is also based on GEM while adding some of OCAP's elements adapted for the USA market.